 Personally, I’ve never found a sea band that looks good.
 In my opinion, all of them look like a poorly designed sporting wristband that cool people used to wear in 2001.
 There definitely could be a room of improvement for more stylish options!

 Some more traditional alternatives to travel bands include ginger tablets, prescribed tablets and motion sickness patches.
 There’s no question that these conventional methods work, but how about Travel bands?
 I actually did a lot of research on this and studies have shown that they do.
-We’ll take a closer look whether they work in the following sections.
+We’ll take a closer look at whether they work in the following sections.

 If you’re looking at a wristband that costs less than 15$, most likely it’s using acupressure.
-In its nature, acupressure is very similar to acupuncture and is also borrowed from the eastern medicine.
+In its nature, acupressure is very similar to acupuncture and is also borrowed from eastern medicine.

 The science of acupressure states that there’s a specific point on the back of your wrist that helps with relieving motion sickness called Nei-Kuan acupressure point.
-Travel bands take advantage of this with a smart design which applies pressure to this point, therefore reducing your motion sickness.
+Travel bands take advantage of this with a smart design that applies pressure to this point, therefore reducing your motion sickness.

 On the other hand, if you’re looking at more-expensive alternatives that cost around 100$, they’re most likely using neuromodulation.
 They’re usually equipped with batteries and periodically produce small electric pulses that trick your brain into shutting down your motion sickness.
 Although these are more expensive, people have gotten faster and better results from these than the cheaper alternatives.

-Now here comes the million dollar question: Do they actually work?
+Now here comes the million-dollar question: Do they actually work?
 Let’s take a close look at this in the following paragraph.

 First of all, there’s a lot of controversy regarding travel bands, as with eastern medicine in general.
 I’m no expert on travel bands or eastern medicine myself, but from researching, I’ve found that sea bands work for most people.
 And not as a placebo effect!

-I spent a vast amount of time reading other peoples experiences as well as some studies.
+I spent a vast amount of time reading other people’s experiences as well as some studies.
 There are a lot of skeptics that say that travel bands work for those who believe that they work.
 However, research says otherwise.

 A study published in the US National Library of Medicine found that the effects of acupressure bands are real.
-They studied pregnant woman across seventeen medical clinics to see how these bands affect their morning sickness.
+They studied pregnant women across seventeen medical clinics to see how these bands affect their morning sickness.
 The respondents were divided into two groups, one with real bracelets and the second with fake ones to test if it’s a placebo effect.
 The study resulted in the group with real acupressure bands having less frequent nausea, as well as significantly less severe nausea.